zentrocdot/Bash/README.md

 ### Introduction

-> Many years ago, I generally gave up working with Windows.
+> <p align="justify">Many years ago, I generally gave up working with Windows.
 Before that point, I used Windows and Linux in parallel and sometimes Unix as well as Sinix.
 In the first days of my Linux experience I used Suse Linux.
 Later on I came to Ubuntu and finally to Mint.
-In between I also used Raspian.
+In between I also used Raspian.</p>

 > I used Basic intensively on the C64 and on the Apple IIe.
 I always missed the good programming options that were available as standard under MS-DOS and Windows.
 So I used Pascal/Turbo Pascal and also Fortran.
 I also programmed in C/C++ from time to time.